HuanLab/ML4MassSpec/README.md

 * Train and evaluate machine learning models
 * Understand and interpret model results

-You will use interactive notebooks (Jupyter Notebooks) that let you run code and see results immediately, with explanations at every step.
+You will use interactive notebooks inside **JupyterLab** (an advanced interface for working with Jupyter Notebooks).
+Jupyter Notebooks are documents that let you write and run code, see results immediately, and add explanations or notes—all in one place.
+JupyterLab makes it easy to organize, edit, and run these notebooks in your web browser.

 ---